Annabelle Gurwitch: Television

-Film projects

 In 2002 Gurwitch appeared as the host of Meow TV, along with her cat Stinky, a show distributed on CD inside bags of Meow Mix.
 Meow TV presented itself as "Television By Cats, For Cats."

+Other television hosting work included Syfy's The Dream Team with Annabelle and Michael (2003), VH1's Best Of..., series, Style Network's You're Invited, and Dot Comedy (2000).
+She was the host of Wa$ted! on Planet Green for three seasons (2008–2010).

+Gurwitch made guest appearances on television series such as Miami Vice (1988), Seinfeld (1996), Boston Legal (2006), State of Mind (2007), The Minor Accomplishments of Jackie Woodman (2007), Medium (2008), The Cleaner (2009), and Dexter (2010).

+Film

 In 2007 Gurwitch wrote, produced, directed, and appeared in the documentary film Fired!.
 It documents the experiences of twenty-five people, including Gurwitch, who were fired from various jobs.
 They recount their firings through interviews, skits, comedy routines, and filmed excerpts from the previously produced stage play of the same title.
 David Cross, Jeff Garlin, Bob Odenkirk and Anne Meara were all featured in addition to UAW workers, former US Secretary of Labor Bob Reich, economist Ben Stein and many other job seekers.
 The film was played at the US Department of Labor and labor film festivals around the country including the DC Labor FilmFest.

-Gurwitch's other films include Melvin Goes to Dinner and The Shaggy Dog.
+Gurwitch's other films include Pizza Man (1991), Melvin Goes to Dinner (2003), and The Shaggy Dog (2006).